hadley/r-internals/pairlists.md

 The `CDR` of the final value msut be `R_NilValue`.

-There are helpers for 5-6 arguments:
+There are helpers for 5-6 arguments.
+These automatically add the terminating `R_NilValue`.

 ```cpp
 SEXP Rf_list1(SEXP x1);